 In trying to define yourself, you might agree with your circle of friends on some important issues and disagree on still more.
 Where this leads to clashes, you risk being ostracized or you agree to disagree, managing around your idiosyncrasies hopefully being able to maintain a friendship.
 In some cases it’s impossible because there is no middle ground, and to accept each other means accepting values which contravene those values you have defined as your identity.
 Those relationships you think will last, may pass, and you end up appreciating them for what they bring, for what they brought, as opposed to their longevity.
 Not necessarily romantic relationships, but sure those too.

 You wonder whether it’s always going to be this way.
 Are you destined to be alone if you are to be yourself?
 You hope that at some point, you will find people like you.
 Then comes a revelation.
 You realise there is no one like you.
 No one person is like you.
-So to find your real tribe, you cannot simply hunt for ‘people who share your tastes’, at least not the way you have always thought it.
-You find out that a tribe is not really about common values, or even about shared experiences although those who have gone through a similar evolution might be more likely to come to an agreement about what ‘tribe’ means.
-Because being in a tribe is about supporting each other to become the best you can be.
+So to find your real community, you cannot simply hunt for ‘people who share your tastes’, at least not the way you have always thought it.
+You find out that a community is not really about common values, or even about shared experiences although those who have gone through a similar evolution might be more likely to come to an agreement about what ‘community’ means.
+Because being in a community is about supporting each other to become the best you can be.
 Not about how best you can fit in, but about how best you can fit ‘out’.
 You support each other to be different.
 All amazing in your uniqueness.
 Individuals supporting one another, together.